-Publication of the net asset value per share and the issue and redemption price
+25 Publication of the net asset value per share and the issue and redemption price

-The current net asset value per share and the issue and redemption price, as well as any other shareholder information, may be requested at any time from the registered office of the Investment Company, the Management Company, the Central Administration Agent and from the paying agents.
+1. The current net asset value per share and the issue and redemption price, as well as any other shareholder information, may be requested at any time from the registered office of the Investment Company, the Management Company, the UCI Administrator and from the paying agents.

-Disclosure of information to shareholders
+26 Disclosure of information to shareholders

-The audited annual reports of the Investment Company shall be made available to shareholders free of charge at the registered office of the Management Company, at the paying agents, information agents and any distributors, within four months of the close of each accounting year.
-Unaudited semi-annual reports shall be made available in the same way within two months after the end of the accounting period to which they refer.
+The audited annual reports of the Investment Company will be prepared in EUR and in accordance with the Lux GAAP and shall be made available to shareholders free of charge at the registered office of the Management Company, at the paying agents, information agents and any distributors, within four months of the financial year end.
+Unaudited semi-annual reports shall be made available in the same way within two months after the period end.